emperorsnewcoin/coin/README.md

 Emperor's New Coin (ENC) is a groundbreaking Solana-based cryptocurrency that dares to ask the question: "What if we made a token that's exactly as 'reliable' as fiat currency?"

-Unlike other meme coins that pretend to go to the moon, ENC is proudly committed to following the M2 money supply metrics published by the Federal Reserve.
+ENC is proudly committed to following the M2 money supply metrics published by the Federal Reserve.
 When they print, we print.
 It's that simple.

 ## 🎯 Project Goals

 - Create a 1:1 reflection of the M2 money supply changes in token form
 - Educate people about monetary policy through satire
-- Demonstrate that we can make a worse investment than your savings account
 - Have fun while making a serious point about currency debasement

 ## 🏦 How It Works